In this article, I will dissect everything required to become a strength and conditioning coach.

 Working with athletes and watching them thrive in their particular sport is a fantastic process to experience.

-It is a gratifying job overall, and I wouldn’t change it for anything else.
+Overall, it is a gratifying job, and I wouldn’t change it for anything else.

 I hope this article helps people understand the process, education, and certifications required to become a coach.

 Most of you will likely have some experience or education in the field.

 If you are currently a personal trainer and would like to switch gears toward strength and conditioning coaching, I recommend getting one of the five certifications above.

-Leave me a comment down below and tell me all about your experience with strength and conditioning coaching or the process of becoming one.
+Leave me a comment below and tell me about your experience with strength and conditioning coaching or the process of becoming one.

 What hiccups did you run into?
 Why do you like strength and conditioning coaching?